 - Clear your property of all dead leaves, weeds, and branches.

-- Inspect vacant units regularly to ensure there isn’t any snow build on the balcony or a burst pipe in the bathroom.
+- Inspect vacant units regularly to ensure there is no snow building up on the balconies or burst pipes in the bathrooms.

-- If your building uses natural gas, be sure the furnaces are well-maintained and serviced.
+- If your building uses natural gas, maintain and service the furnaces.

 Single-Family Homes & Condos:

-- Clean gutters and address any concerns with the roof.
+- Clean the gutters and address any concerns with the roof.

-- Check batteries in smoke and carbon monoxide detectors.
+- Check the batteries in smoke and carbon monoxide detectors.

-- Insulate water pipes near windows and doors to prevent them from freezing.
+- Insulate the water pipes near the windows and doors to prevent them from freezing.

-- Stock up on materials such as salt for walkways and driveways, and gasoline for snow blowers.
+- Stock up on materials such as salt for the walkways and driveways and gasoline for the snowblowers.

-- Clear walkways of snow or ice, and salt surfaces to ensure residents are safe.
+- Clear the walkways of snow or ice and salt surfaces to ensure residents are safe.

-- Properly winterize pools depending on your location.
-For those in the North, you’ll need to winterize your pipes or drain the pool altogether.
+- Properly winterize pools, depending on your location, which may include winterizing your pipes or draining the pool altogether.

-- Ensure all trees have been properly maintained and trimmed to avoid any damage during a winter storm.
+- Maintain and trim all trees properly to avoid any damage during a winter storm.

 Rather than hiring a contractor every time something needs to be fixed, or constantly having to check up on all your properties, it is often more cost-effective to hire a regular maintenance technician.
 Hiring an employee that you trust can make your job a lot easier, save you money, and ensure that your properties continue to run smoothly.
 Here are some tips for hiring the right maintenance technician without breaking the bank:

 The first thing you need to do is make a thorough list of all the responsibilities that you would like your maintenance technician to handle.
 Many of these may be general, but it is also important to think about the unique needs of your properties to ensure that the employee you hire is properly qualified.
-For instance, if your property has an older boiler system, make sure you hire someone with experience with similar systems.
+For instance, if one of your properties has an old boiler system, make sure you hire someone with experience with similar systems.

-Being as specific as possible about the responsibilities and unique challenges of maintaining your property will allow you to find the best-matched employee possible.
-Furthermore, finding a technician with experience tailored specifically to your property cuts down on training costs and time.
+Being as specific as possible about the responsibilities and unique challenges of maintaining your properties will allow you to find the most suitable employee possible.
+Furthermore, finding a technician with specific relevant experience for your properties’ unique requirements decreases training cost and time.

 Once you’ve made a list of responsibilities, create a job advertisement and come up with a list of interview questions to ask candidates.
-The advertisements you put online should include any unique challenges about the position, so you don’t waste your time interviewing someone who can’t meet that need.
-If you are referred to any potential new candidates by someone you trust, make these individuals aware of the unique challenges as well — you don’t want to skip any steps in the process just because someone comes to you as a referred candidate.
+The advertisements you put online should include any unique challenges about the position so you don’t waste your time interviewing someone who can’t meet the needs of the job.
+If you are referred to any potential new candidates by someone you trust, make these individuals aware of the unique challenges — you don’t want to skip any steps in the process just because someone comes to you as a referred candidate.

 Once you have a number of applicants, make sure you go through your entire list of questions in the interview process.
 Make the interview as specific and practical as possible, giving specific scenarios that may arise in your properties.
 Ideally, your maintenance technician will be able to manage your properties without your explicit approval for every little detail, so testing their decision-making skills during the interview process is important.

-You should be looking for someone with the right skills and experience to match your properties’ needs and someone you can trust to make sound, well thought-out decisions on their own when appropriate.
+You should look for someone with the right skills and experience to match your properties’ needs and someone you can trust to independently make sound, well-thought-out decisions.
 The more responsibility and independence you believe a candidate can manage, the more work will be taken off your plate.
-This will also save you money in the future, by reducing your need for expensive contractors during urgent situations.
+This will save you money in the future by reducing your need for expensive contractors when urgent maintenance issues arise.

 Maintenance is an integral part of every property manager’s job.
-When you prioritize regular, routine maintenance, you can mitigate risk, reduce costs, keep your residents satisfied, and increase the value of your properties.
-A property management software system that has mobile maintenance tools built-in — such as online maintenance requests and work orders — can allow you to resolve issues fast and keep your properties in tip-top shape.
+When you prioritize regular, routine maintenance, you can mitigate risks, reduce costs, keep your residents satisfied, and increase the value of your properties.
+A property management software system that has mobile maintenance tools built-in — such as online maintenance requests and work orders — can allow you to resolve issues quickly and help you keep your properties in tip-top shape.